Travel.State.Gov > Passport Operations in Response to COVID-19

 Planning to Travel?
 Apply Early!
-Apply at least six months before planned travel.
+Apply at least 4-6 months before planned travel.
 Due to limited availability for urgent travel appointments, we cannot guarantee you can receive in-person service at a passport agency or center.
 We are prioritizing customers with life-or-death emergencies.
 We do not charge a fee to make an appointment.
 Visit our Passport Agency and Center page to learn more.

 Renew By Mail: Adults with 10-year passports can renew them by mail instead of appearing in person.

 *If you applied over 16 weeks ago for routine service or 12 weeks for expedited service and have not received your passport, we may have sent you a letter requesting more information.
 We cannot continue processing your application until you respond to this letter.
 Learn more on our Respond to a Letter or Email page.

 If you need to apply in person, we recommend you apply at an acceptance facility.
 Children under age 16, all first-time applicants, and applicants who have lost their passport or had their passport stolen must apply in-person.
 These locations include post offices, clerks of court, libraries, and local government offices.
 Contact your local acceptance facility to confirm it is open before you apply.
 Some locations may require appointments to enable social distancing.
 If you want to apply at a post office, you will need to make an appointment on the USPS.com website.

 We encourage you to apply by mail when possible because it is a safe, contactless option for certain services.
 There is no need to be physically present at an acceptance facility, passport agency, or passport center for any of the following services: